psoas

 Any unresolved trauma becomes lodged in our psyche and body – the emotional pain we carry within us, isn’t just in our head it is also etched into our muscles.

 To gain a better understanding of this, think of the instinctive foetal position our body assumes when we are startled.
+Or when you fly on an aeroplane you are taught to adopt the ‘brace position’ for safety.
 The response of muscles exposed to stress is to contract and this creates what is known as flexor withdrawal.
 This position of bringing our extremities together causes us to feel safer by protecting our vulnerable soft parts – our vital organs, genitals, our head and face.

 Two of the primary flexor muscles that contract are the psoas muscles.
 Any time you feel unsafe or threatened (a verbal jab, a close call driving in traffic, a long-standing argument with your partner or family, day to day anxieties, etc.) the psoas muscles automatically contract and pull the body forward.
 At the same time the erector spinae muscles pull the body backwards in an attempt to keep it upright.
 These two opposing tensions pull on the lower back and if the tension is continued it will eventually cause shoulder and neck pain as well.